 Putting more counselors in schools is something we know works.
 The current recommendation from the American School Counselor Association (ASCA) is 250 students per counselor, but the reality is more like 400 to one.
 Increasing the number of counselors and reducing the number of students they are responsible for allows them to have deeper relationships with students.
 When they form stronger connections with students, they can sometimes spot concerning behaviors before they get out of hand.

 Incorporating social and emotional learning (SEL) into the curriculum helps students better understand and manage their own emotions.
-It has also helped students learn and demonstrate empathy toward others, which has helped reduce bullying.
+It has also helped students learn and demonstrate empathy toward others, which has helped reduce bullying and cyberbullying.
 Improving school culture so that students feel a sense of belonging is also a proven strategy.
 Kids want to belong to a community—they want to feel that someone cares about them.
 Teachers can be heroes by establishing authentic connections with their students.

 We can also use technology to analyze what kids are thinking and talking about online.
 At Gaggle, we’ve been able to blend technology with human interaction to safeguard students’ welfare by reviewing their school email and documents.
 And we know that it works—we have the data to prove it